turingschool/curriculum/source/projects/dinner_dash.markdown

 * The title and description cannot be empty strings.
 * The title must be unique for all items in the system
 * The price must be a valid decimal numeric value and greater than zero
 * The photo is optional.
-If present it must be a valid URL format.
+If not present, a stand-in photo is used.

 ### User

-* A user must have a valid email address that is unique across all users
+* A user must have a plausibly valid email address that is unique across all users
 * A user must have a full name that is not blank
 * A user may optionally provide a display name that must be no less than 2 characters long and no more than 32